turbonemesis/constitution/CONSTITUTION.md

 A. The Vice President shall fulfill the following duties:

-1. Cast votes in the proceedings of the Senate in the case of a tie vote
+1. Cast votes in the proceedings of the Senate in the case of a tie vote.

 ### Article V - Legislative Branch